 “Judicial decisions from numerous Contracting Parties demonstrate that the courts have only rarely upheld the Article 13(1)(b) exception in cases where the taking parent cannot or will not return with the child to the child’s State of habitual residence”

 Seoul Family Court’s Decisions

-The Seoul Family Court had ruled that a financial incapacity cannot become a ground of grave harm.
+The Seoul Family Court had ruled that a financial incapacity cannot become a valid ground of grave risk of harm defense.

 Also, the Seoul Family Court had ruled that even if 4 years and 9 months child and even 8 years 11 months child expressed their will not to return to their habitual residence country, they are not grown enough to express their will and the Korean court is barred from taking into account what those children say.

 You may also consider filing a police report of child kidnapping with the Korean police.
 But, the Korean child kidnapping law requires the mother to have used a force or deceit in taking the child away.
 Just taking the child without saying anything cannot constitute a kidnapping under Korean law.